mndrix/list_util/prolog/readme.txt

 library.
 Prolog's reversible predicates allow us to get by with fewer definitions than Haskell needs.

+The source code is available and pull requests are accepted from the project's GitHub repository: https://github.com/mndrix/list_util

 @author Michael Hendricks <michael@ndrix.org>
 @license BSD